spacelift-io/user-documentation/docs/vendors/terraform/provider-registry.md

 While the Terraform ecosystem is vast and growing, sometimes there is no official provider for your use case, especially if you need to interface with internal or niche tooling.
 This is where the Spacelift provider registry comes in.
 It's a place where you can publish your own providers.
 These providers can be used both inside, and outside of Spacelift.

-While in beta, this feature comes without a GUI, so you will be interacting with it programmatically.
-But for someone who was able to write a Terraform provider, this should be a piece of cake 😉

 ## Publishing a provider

 ### Assumptions